Kashmir: Artisans fight for survival amid dying art of pottery | DW | 27.10.2021

 Kumhar goes around villages and sells the products in exchange for rice.

-For a heater, the villagers pay him 20 kilograms of rice and for a fire pot, he gets nearly 10 kilograms.
+For a heater, the villagers pay him 20 kilograms of rice; for a firepot he gets nearly 10 kilograms.

-"The barter trade is the only way to sell our products to create some income, otherwise we will starve to death," he said.
+"The barter trade is the only way to sell our products to create some income, otherwise we will starve to death," he says.

 But the COVID-19 pandemic has dealt a blow to the potter community.